kamalsahu0001/sonic-mgmt/tests/snappi_tests/README.md

     - Ex: git clone https://github.com/sonic-net/sonic-mgmt
 * load the docker image such that it mounts sonic-mgmt inside the container (recommended).
     * <i> Make sure the path is matching the criteria</i>
-    * sudo docker run -it --name sonic --privileged -v /home/ubuntu/sonic-mgmt/:/var/johnar/sonic-mgmt  --user johnar:gjohnar docker-sonic-mgmt
+    * sudo docker run -it --name sonic --privileged -v /home/ubuntu/sonic-mgmt/:/var/AzDevOps/sonic-mgmt  --user AzDevOps:gAzDevOps docker-sonic-mgmt
     * if no mount is required then run the command "sudo docker run -it --name sonic docker-sonic-mgmt" (optional)
 * Install Snappi packages
     * python -m pip install --upgrade "snappi==0.9.1"